GLOBAL MARKETS-Shares, euro rise as investor sentiment warms

 The latest German Ifo Institute survey of 7,000 firms bolstered this sentiment by finding that business confidence had improved for a second straight month in December, in part because of better export prospects.

 The brighter outlook has pushed MSCI’s all-country world equity index to levels last seen in July 2011.
-But the index trimmed gains, rising 0.23 percent to 342.23 on Wednesday.
+The index rose 0.39 percent to 342.77 on Wednesday, on track for its fifth straight weekly gain.

 The yen weakened to its lowest point in more than 18 months against the dollar on expectations the Bank of Japan will ease monetary policy at the end of a two-day policy meeting on Thursday.